-Reporting and Self- Assessment Requirements High-level Summary of Bank's Response Reference(s)/ Link(s) to Bank's Full Response/ Relevant Information Principle 6: Transparency & Accountability We will periodically review our individual and collective implementation of these Principles and be transparent about and accountable for our positive and negative impacts and our contribution to society's goals.
-6.1 Progress on Implementing the Principles for Responsible Banking CIMB signed on as a founding member of the PRB in September 2019.
+Principle 6: Transparency & Accountability

+We will periodically review our individual and collective implementation of these Principles and be transparent about and accountable for our positive and negative impacts and our contribution to society's goals.

+6.1 Progress on Implementing the Principles for Responsible Banking

+CIMB signed on as a founding member of the PRB in September 2019.
 This self-assessment report is our second after becoming a signatory to the PRB, in which time we have sought to increase our alignment with the Principles by strengthening our target setting processes, influence on clients and promoting sustainable practices, engaging with customers and stakeholders on material sustainability issues, and improving our governance on sustainability within the Bank.

+Progress Report, Pages 10-11

+Sustainability

 We have reviewed and taken into account assessments of our bank conducted by international and regional organisations, including the Dow Jones Sustainability Index, WWF's Sustainable Banking Assessment (SUSBA), Sustainability Accounting Standards Board (SASB) among others.
 Our sustainability reporting continues to be guided and externally assured to GRI Standards.

-Reference is made to our sustainability indicators in line with our Sustainability Roadmap where we have disclosed key performance indicators; Customer Experience where we focus on building trust; Sustainable Finance and Risk Mitigation where we continue to encourage clients to adopt sustainabile practices through our lending policies; Green, Social and Sustainable Impact Products and Services (GSSIPS) Framework where we develop sustainable products and services.
-Sustainability Progress Report, Pages 10-11 Statement on fulfilment of the requirements regarding Principle 6: Progress on Implementing the Principles for Responsible Banking
+Reference is made to our sustainability indicators in line with our Sustainability Roadmap where we have disclosed key performance indicators, including:

+- Sustainable action, where we have disclosed on performance indicators: - Customer Experience where we focus on building trust; - Sustainable Finance and Risk Mitigation where we continue to encourage clients to adopt sustainable practices through our lending policies; - Green, Social and Sustainable Impact Products and Services (GSSIPS) Framework where we develop sustainable products and services.

+Statement on fulfilment of the requirements regarding Principle 6: Progress on Implementing the Principles for Responsible Banking